-Considering whether you should go to law school?
+Considering whether you should go to law school in the middle of a pandemic?
 With a persistent demand for legal services, going to law school might sound like a suitable option in today’s economy.

 But like any path in life, law school isn’t the answer for everyone.
 For many, the reasons why people commit to law school aren’t always the right ones.